t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 It also improves visibility because message traces contain all the information to understand the logged interactions.
 Furthermore, the Stateless constraint enables caching.

-The scaling properties of REST become particularly important in massive IoT scenarios where thousands or millions of IoT devices may attempt to interact with a system at the same time.
+For IoT, the scaling properties of REST become particularly important.
+Note that being self-contained does not necessarily mean that all information has to be inlined.
+Constrained IoT devices may choose to externalize metadata and hypermedia controls using Web linking, so that only the dynamic content needs to be sent and the static content such as schemas or controls can be cached.

 ## Cache